noddito/TelegramLearningBot/README.md

-Just your token in hidden.js and all will be work
+Just insert your token in hidden.js and all will be work